eclipse-embed-cdt/web-jekyll/pages/plugins/prerequisites.md

 All xPacks are installed in a central folder in the user home; check the xpm output for the actual location.

-{% include tip.html content="Since xPacks are installed in _dot_ folders,
+{% include tip.html content="Since xPacks are installed in _.dot_ folders,
-be sure you configure your file manager to show hidden files." %}
+be sure to configure the file manager to show hidden files." %}

+## Miscellaneous

+### Discontinued 32-bit support

+All recent Eclipses are 64-bit and require 64-bit platforms; using older 32-bit systems is still possible with older Eclipse versions, but is discouraged.

+### Eclipse Neon and later

+The Embedded CDT plug-ins are based on the API defined in CDT 9.2.1, which was published with [Eclipse 4.6 Neon](https://www.eclipse.org/neon/), released in 2016.

+If, for any reason, you need to use an older Eclipse (like, for example, for running on a 32-bit system), be sure it includes at least CDT 9.2.1.